drshahizan/Python_EDA/assignment/ass3/hpdp/ZProMax/report.md

 ![image](https://github.com/drshahizan/Python_EDA/assets/146581747/9c44724a-37be-48a2-a16b-6b2175c83349)

     #### **Insights:**
-    > Based on the line plot, the search frequency is said to be influenced by the high demand frequency.
+    > Based on the line plot, the search frequency is slightly related to the high demand frequency.
 More searches lead to a higher demand frequency, resulting in no available seats.
  <br>

 ## 6. Conclusion <a name = "conclusion"></a>